edwbaker/SonicScrewdriveR/README.md

 # Sonic ScrewdriveR

-This package provides basic tools for manipulating sound files for analysis and visualisation.
+This package provides tools for manipulating sound files for analysis and visualisation.

+The need for `SonicScredriveR` arose initially in the [Automated Acoustic Observatories](https://ebaker.me.uk/aoo) project at the [University of York](https://www.york.ac.uk), and later in the development of [audioBlast](https://audioblast.org).
+Both of these projects required the ability to read, and manipulate audio files in a variety of formats, and to visualise and analyse the data contained within them.
+The package is designed to be as flexible as possible, and to be able to handle audio file formats with differing encoding, channel numbers, and sample rates.
+In one sense it can be seen as a wrapper around existing packages to provide a unified interface, but it also provides a number of new functions and visualisations.

 ## Installation